 - Senior Payroll Clerk.
-Under the direction of the Chief Financial Officer or other supervisor, performs the intermediate-level clerical functions involving payroll and benefits, requiring considerable knowledge of procedures.
-Duties include calculating, posting, entering, and checking payroll data; maintaining records of employee time and leave; projecting payroll costs; preparing purchase orders and vouchers; processing enrollments, changes, and terminations in employee benefit plans; answering employee questions regarding benefits; contacting banks and insurers to resolve problems; maintaining and balancing books of account; preparing bank deposits; and paying bills as authorized. - Senior Revenue Clerk.
+Under the direction of the Chief Financial Officer or other supervisor, performs the intermediate-level clerical functions involving payroll and benefits, requiring knowledge procedures. considerable of Duties include calculating, posting, entering, and checking payroll data; maintaining records of employee time and leave; projecting preparing purchase orders costs; and processing enrollments, changes, and terminations in employee benefit plans; answering employee questions regarding benefits; contacting banks and insurers to resolve problems; maintaining and balancing books of account; preparing bank deposits; and paying bills as authorized. - Senior Revenue Clerk.
 Performs intermediate-level clerical functions involved in computing, collecting, and recording taxes, water and sewer payments, and miscellaneous payments.
 Duties include receiving payments at the counter or by mail; issuing receipts; posting payments; recording deposits to be made; assisting in the mailing of tax bills; looking up billing information; balancing money received; and generating periodic reports of transactions.

 Technical Assistant, Construction Office.
 Acts as secretary and chief aide to the Construction Official.
-Duties include:
+Duties include;

 - (a) typing correspondence, reports, etc.;

 - (b) maintaining files;

 - (c) entering data;

 - (d) preparing routine letters, reports, forms, etc.;

-- (e) receiving and reviewing applications for construction and zoning permits;
+- (e) receiving and reviewing applications for construction

-- (f) arranging for inspections by the Zoning Officer;
+permits;

-- (g) issuing permits;
+- (f) issuing permits;

-- (h) receiving and recording payments;
+- (g) receiving and recording UCC and zoning fees;

-- (i) completing purchase orders and requisitions;
+- (h) completing purchase orders and requisitions;

-- (j) handling inquiries from the public;
+- (i) handling inquiries from the public;

-- (k) maintaining time and attendance records.
+- (j) maintaining time and attendance records.

+APPENDIX E

-APPENDIX E BOROUGH OF GLASSBORO FAMILY AND MEDICAL LEAVE POLICY
+BOROUGH OF GLASSBORO FAMILY AND MEDICAL LEAVE POLICY

-The Borough of Glassboro ("Borough") will comply with the Family and Medical Leave Act ("FMLA") and the New Jersey Family Leave Act ("NJFLA").
+The Borough of Glassboro (Borough) will comply with the Family and Medical Leave Act ("FMLA") and the New Jersey Family Leave Act ("NJFLA").
 Any employee who desires to take a leave pursuant to those laws shall notify the Borough Administrator in accordance with the applicable procedures, entitlements and rules related to such leave.
-The following information is to be used as a summary and a guide to your rights and responsibilities under the Borough's Family and Medical Leave Policy.
+The following information is to be used as a summary and guide to your rights and responsibilities under the Borough's Family and Medical Leave Policy.
 Questions of interpretation under this policy will be resolved by reference to the FMLA, NJFLA and regulations issued by the United States Department of Labor.